Sabri Lamouchi: 2020–21 season

 Following Forest's disappointing end to the season, Lamouchi flew to Athens to meet with the Forest board, including Forest owner Evangelos Marinakis, where it was decided that Lamouchi would remain as Forest's Head Coach.
 To improve on the shortcomings of the previous season, four new additions were made to Lamouchi's coaching staff, along with a change in transfer strategy that would place a greater focus on domestic signings.

 On 5 September 2020, Nottingham Forest were knocked out of the League Cup in a 1–0 defeat to Barnsley.
 In a video call to the squad following that game, Marinakis described the result as a 'humiliation' to the football club that Forest would lose twice to a club that had barely survived relegation the previous season.
 It was clear that Marinakis' patience with Lamouchi was running out, and Marinakis angrily told Albert Adomah and João Carvalho that they could leave the club without consulting Lamouchi.

 On 6 October 2020, Lamouchi's contract was terminated and he was immediately replaced by Chris Hughton.
 Forest had lost all five competitive games of the new season, and had failed to win in their last eleven games.

 Al-Duhail

 In October 2020, Lamouchi was appointed manager of Qatari side Al-Duhail.
 On 9 August 2021, his contract was terminated by mutual consent.

 Cardiff City

 On 27 January 2023, Lamouchi returned to British football when he was appointed as manager of Welsh club Cardiff City.
+Despite successfully helping the team steer clear of relegation at the end of the 2022-3 season, on 16 May 2023, Cardiff City announced that Lamouchi would leave the club at the end of his contract.

+Saudi Arabia

+On 12 July 2024, Lamouchi was appointed manager of Saudi Pro League club Al-Riyadh.
+He was sacked on 19 April 2025.

+On 20 July 2025, Lamouchi was appointed as manager of Saudi First Division League club Diriyah Club.